 How Do You Know If Your Eyes Are Sunburned?

 The symptoms of eye sunburn may not show up right away, as in Cooper’s case.
 They can include:

 - Gritty feeling in eyes.

-Should you have any of these symptoms, see your eye doctor right away.
-Your ophthalmologist will likely treat sunburn of the eye with lubrication and an eye patch.
+See your eye doctor immediately if you have any of these symptoms.
+Your ophthalmologist will likely treat eye sunburn with lubrication and an eye patch.
 And, as already noted, your eyes will simply need time to heal.

 What Can We Learn From Anderson Cooper’s Blindness?